billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 These mix and match in in our chassis without compatibility issues.
 At this time we can offer these additional remarks:

 * The 8398 may well be overkill.
-It did everything asked of it, up to 20 probes, which is the maximum we tested to, but it is very costly, uses up a PCI Gen 3 slot, and its thick cable is very unwieldy.
+It did everything asked of it, but it is very costly, uses up a PCI Gen 3 slot, and its thick cable is very unwieldy.
 In fact, the cable is heavy enough to worry that it might not hold securely in the device connectors which are somewhat flimsy.

 * The 8381 and 8638 also performed perfectly in all tests out to 20 probes.
 This is what we recommend at present.
-They are more affordable, small, and need only Gen 2 slots.
+They are more affordable, small, and need only PCI Gen 2 slots.

-* The 1083 chassis has a built-in Thunderbolt 3 remote controller (link) which we've tested and works fine.
+* The 1073 chassis has a built-in 250 MB/s remote controller (link)
+which we've tested and works fine for at most 8 probes.
 You can't (and don't need to) buy any other controller.

-Running 20 probes and 8 NI channels generates 480 MB/s of data.
-The PXI bus must also accommodate command and control signaling.
-We don't feel comfortable with less than 2 GB/s controllers for now.
+This requires a PCI Gen 1 slot.

+* The 1083 chassis has a built-in Thunderbolt 3 remote controller (link) which we've tested and works fine at 20 probes.
+You can't (and don't need to) buy any other controller.

 ## Computer